ChrisCummins/paper-end2end-dl/code/README.md

 #### 3.2.
 Data caching

-The experiments are long running and computationally expensive.
-Runtimes can range from hours to days, depending on hardware.
+Many of the experiments are long running and computationally expensive.
+Run times can range from hours to days, depending on hardware.
 To amortize these costs, expensive experimental data is cached for re-use upon production.
 If you would like to remove any cached data, run:

 ```sh
 $ make -C ../data refresh